heimrichhannot/contao-utils-bundle/README.md

 Method                | Description
 ----------------------|------------
-findModelInstanceByPk | Returns a model instance if for a given table and id or null if not exist.
+findModelInstanceByPk | Returns a model instance if for a given table and id or null if not exist. findModelInstancesBy  | Returns model instances by given table and search criteria. findOneModelInstanceBy | Return a single model instance by table and search criteria. findRootParentRecursively | Recursively finds the root parent. findParentsRecursively |Returns an array of a model instance's parents in ascending order, i.e. the root parent comes first.

 ### Routing `huh.utils.routing`